Class 2W curriculum

 As writers and communicators we will :

-- Write non-chronological reports and recounts.
+- Write non-chronological reports, recounts and stories

-- Use different sentence types in our writing.
+- Use different sentence types, punctuation.

 - Use past and present tense correctly.